-In the past month our meetings earlier this year with the Minister for Planning, Rob Stokes, and the deputy secretary of his department with responsibility for Callan Park, Alex O’Mara, have borne some fruit with both writing to us.
+In late 2019 it appeared that our meetings during the year with the Minister for Planning, Rob Stokes, and the deputy secretary of his department with responsibility for Callan Park, Alex O’Mara, have borne some fruit with both writing to us.

 It appears that it is only a matter of time before the Landscape Structure Plan goes on public exhibition.
 This plan was drafted 18 months ago by two landscape architecture practices but has yet to be finalised for public comment.